Walking Artists Network

-The Walking Artists Network (WAN) is an international network dedicated to walking as a critical and artistic practice; it reflects the growth and increased interest in walking art.
-It is based at the University of East London's Centre for Performing Arts Development and contains a network of over 600 members from across the globe, though predominantly based in the United Kingdom.
+The Walking Artists Network (WAN) is an international network dedicated to walking as a critical and artistic practice.
+It reflects an increased interest in walking art and the growth of the field.
+Based at the University of East London, it has over 700 members from across the globe (though the majority of members are based in the United Kingdom).
 The network maintains an active email discussion community through JISCmail.